kohlidevops/DevOpsWithAWS/Part-3 Static Website Hosting using GitHub AWS Code Pipeline and S3 Bucket.md

+# CICD to automate the Static Website Hosting using GitHub, AWS CodePipeline and S3 Bucket

-# How to Connect GitHub Account to AWS Code Pipeline?
+## How to Connect GitHub Account to AWS Code Pipeline?

 To create a private repository named my-website-repo in GitHub